fagan2888/gwg-udacity-fend-p5-mws-restaurant-stage-1/README.md

 dbhelper.js github linking issue adits on line 12 and 154, a11y eidt on line 158
 added script_.js >> 95% of work is in this file and styles_.css

+data folder files
+restaurant.json >> added pictures descriptions

+css folder files
+added styles_.js >> 95% of work is in this file and script_.css

 #### _Three Stage Course Material Project - Restaurant Reviews_

 ## Project Overview: Stage 1